ThanujSingaravelan/Application-for-HiWi-in-developement-of-battery-monitoring-software/README.md

-# Application-for-HiWi-in-developement-of-battery-monitoring-software
+### Application-for-HiWi-in-developement-of-battery-monitoring-software
 Temperature task for application for HiWi in developement of battery monitoring software

-task.py is the file for the requreid task
+### "task.py" is the file for the required task

 # Setup